vimanasystems/ZeroTrustBSD/README.md

 Built on hardened OpenBSD and engineered for defense, critical infrastructure, and regulated industry.

-ZeroTrustBSD is a sovereign cybersecurity operating system delivering native Zero Trust Architecture (ZTA) capabilities.
+ZeroTrustBSD is a sovereign cybersecurity operating system delivering native Zero Trust Architecture (ZTANA) capabilities.

 Built upon OpenBSD, it integrates post-quantum encryption, policy automation, and military-grade networking to ensure security at every layer.